srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running.rst

       .. include:: running_du.rst

-For more information on running srsRAN Project, and configuring for various use-cases see the :ref:`full list of tutorials <tutorials>`.
+For more information on running |project_name|, and configuring for various use-cases see the :ref:`full list of tutorials <tutorials>`.